javers/javers.github.io/documentation/getting-started/index.md

 - [[Baeldung] Intro to JaVers](https://www.baeldung.com/javers)
   <br/>
-    **Teaser**: This article, written by Eugen Baeldung, serves as a starting point for understanding JaVers.
+    **Teaser**: This article, published on Baeldung, serves as a starting point for understanding JaVers.
    It provides an overview of JaVers’ core feature &mdash;  **the Object Diff**.
 It covers comparing objects, collections, and object graphs.